By Last Updated: June 3rd, 2026

 6. Authenticate either with Touch ID, Face ID, or your passcode, if asked to do so.

 7. If you have Family Sharing enabled, you’ll automatically receive suggestions to add those family members.
-You can either choose one of the family members displayed or you can select Choose Someone Else and select anyone from your contacts list.
+You can either choose one of the family members displayed, or you can select Choose Someone Else and select anyone from your contacts list.

 8. After making a selection, tap Next.